bkramek/IPRO497-Group-I/ProjectDocuments/ProductDesignDoc.md

 ### Persona 2 ###

+**Name:** Melisa Joakim

+**Background**

+- Architecture Student at IIT
+- Off-campus commuter

+**Demographics**

+- Age: 21

+**Goal:** Reliably find a space to study and work on assignments between classes and lectures.

+**How we can help**

+- Provide a platform for finding study spaces on campus
+- Allow the student to reserve a study space in advance
+- Allow the student to view an area's frequency of use
+- Provide real-time information about how busy an area of campus is

 ## Team Members ##
 | Name | Location | Timezone Offset |
 | ---- | -------- | --------------- |